mrVictorios/vacation-plan/README.md

 ## Usage
 - Year selector (top right) changes the calendar year.
-- Locale switcher (DE/EN) next to the year selector.
+- Locale switcher (DE/EN) and German region selector (Bundesland) next to the year selector.
 - Set your total vacation days in the sidebar; click workdays to toggle vacation.
 - Colors: blue = vacation, red = holiday, amber = bridge day, gray = weekend.

 ## Deployment (GitHub Pages)
 - The app is configured with `base: '/vacation-plan/'` in `vite.config.ts`.
 If your repo name differs, update this value.